A lot about electronic gem testers

 In addition, there is no machine that will distinguish natural gemstones (grown in the ground by nature) from synthetic stones (grown in a laboratory using the same chemicals and the same conditions found in nature).
 "Synthetic" is not to be confused with "imitation" (or "simulant") where one stone 'imitates' another, e.g. blue spinel might look like sapphire, but it isn't - it's spinel; Moissanite might look like diamond, but it isn't - it's Moissanite.

 Gem testers merely suggest possibilities and you must use a combination of experience and other tests to come to a conclusion.
+If you see a gem tester (any gem tester!) elsewhere with a "100% guarantee" of accuracy, let us know where you have seen it.

 Examples:- you have been given a parcel of stones and want to pull out those that are 'interesting' and worthy of further investigation.